 All mobile units CSM’s smooth mechanical assembled ergonomic wheel and positive drive chain and specialist mechanism.

-CSM co-ordinated with the builder to allow recessed tracks achieve a level surface and thus ensure reduced exposure to damage for specimen collections during transport and research.
+CSM coordinated with the builder in Sydney to allow recessed tracks achieve a level surface and thus ensure reduced exposure to damage for specimen collections and filing solutions during transport and research.